solodov-dev/log/src/data/css-flag.md

 tags: [css, shapes, flag]
 ---

-If you need a css shape container with border and flexible content:
+If you need a css flag shaped container with border and flexible content:

 ```html
 <div class="flag">